-Some people say three workouts a week is fine, others recommend six – talk about confusing - just how often SHOULD we be working out?
+Some people say three workouts a week is fine, others recommend six – talk about confusing – just how often SHOULD we work out?

 The answer?
-It depends largely on your purpose for working out, any fitness goals you might have and (if your goals are appearance based) to a lesser extent, your current body composition and shape.
+How often you should work out depends largely on your purpose for exercising, your fitness goals and (if your goals are appearance based) to a lesser extent, your current body composition and shape.

 There are plenty reasons to work out other than for specific fitness goals or appearance-related goals.
 Exercise is such an important part of our health, boosting our mood, improving our immune system, and preventing chronic disease.

 For the general population, it’s recommended that adults get about 150 minutes of moderate activity per week, spread across most, if not all, days of the week.